 It is designed to obtain solid, crystalline, paste or gelatine concentrates, as well as to recover raw materials present in wastewater.

 Its capacity range is 250-1,000 L/day.

-For applications to treat fouling liquids, brines, glues, inks and paints, for example.
+This industrial crystallizer is used for applications to treat fouling liquids, brines, glues, inks and paints, for example.